tomasferrarisenda/automate-all-the-things-braindamage/README.md

 </br>

 ## Once Backstage is deployed on EKS
+In order for some of the new plugins to work you need to do the following:

 1. hay q cambiar el URL en app-config.production.yaml.
 Reemplazar localhost en
 ```js
 app: